Best Elopement Locations in Colorado

 Rocky Mountain National Park

-Rocky Mountain National Park is the most popular and visited National Park in all of Colorado!
-It's not difficult to see why, with all of its amazing lakes, hiking trails and gorgeous scenery.
+Rocky Mountain National Park is the most popular and visited National Park in all of Colorado, and It's not difficult to see why!
+This national park is home to some of the most beautiful landscapes in the state, with its towering peaks, meadows filled with wildflowers, and crystal-clear streams.
+Eloping in Rocky Mountain National Park allows you to exchange your vows surrounded by the beauty of nature, with the majestic Rocky Mountains as your backdrop.
 This is another great option to include a small group of your closest friends and family.
 The park has designated areas where you're able to have a wedding ceremony, and each has a maximum guest capacity.
 If you want to elope here you'll have to plan far in advance, since the park only issues a very limited number of permits each year.

 Near: Estes Park